NotQuiteZen/homey.countdown/README.md

 Want to help?
 Awesome!
 Just make a fork, clone it and start contributing.
 We use Husky for a pre-commit Unit Test hook, so make sure to run `npm install` after your `git clone` so all depencies get installed and set.
-Need a hand?
-Hit us up on @jeroenbos22 or @milanzor.
+Need help?
+Scroll down to the `Contact` part of this readme.

 # Roadmap